-The receive PLL readjusts, if the integrator function is enabled (TR_CONF1.RPLL_INTD = '0') if six consecutive pulses on the U{PN} interface deviate in the same direction.
-If the integrator function is disabled by setting TR_CONF1.RPLL_INTD to '1' this is done after the deviation of every pulse.
+The receive PLL readjusts, if the integrator function is enabled (TR_CONF1.RPLL_INTD = '0') if six consecutive pulses on the line interface deviate in the same direction.
+If the integrator function is disabled by setting TR_CONF1.RPLL_INTD to'1' this is done after the deviation of every pulse.
 Adjusting on the positive and negative pulses is done by adding/subtracting 1 XTAL from/to the DCL clock.

-5.1.2 Jitter on U{PN}
+5.1.2 Jitter on the Line Interface

-The U{PN} transmit clock is derived from the U{PN} receive clock.
+The transmit clock of the line interface is derived from the receive clock of the line interface.